nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   variables.

-- Reason for choosing alternative 1: By allowing users to be able to update any values they want, it provides them with greater convenience and freedom as they do not need to follow strict command "rules/order".
+ - Reason for choosing alternative 1: By allowing users to update any values they want, it provides them with greater convenience and freedom as they do not need to follow strict command "rules/order".
 Furthermore, having greater freedom on input values makes it a hassle-free process for the users.

 &nbsp;
 <b><a href="#developer-guide">&#129053; back to top</a></b>